-…of studying and practicing both the acoustic and electric guitar and I must admit that I am still as excited as I ever have been about this challenging and wonderful instrument, as well as the fortunate opportunities it has brought me.
-I have studied the work of many different guitarists over the years however the ones that keep recurring as the biggest influences on my playing and my life are:
+It has been 17 years now of studying and practicing both the acoustic and electric guitar.
+I must admit that I am still as excited as I ever have been about this challenging and wonderful instrument, as well as the fortunate opportunities it has brought me.
+I have studied the work of many different guitarists over the years however the ones that keep recurring as the biggest influences on my playing and my musicality are:

-John Mayer, John Frusciante, Derek Trucks, Tommy Emmanuel, Eric Clapton, Stevie Ray Vaughan and Chris Cheney.
+John Mayer, John Frusciante, Derek Trucks, Tommy Emmanuel, Guthrie Govan and Marcus King.

 Tom Thum’s Human Synthesised Band

 I play midi guitar in one of the most unique projects I’ve been invited to join.
 Tom is a human sound-effects machine and beatboxer who is always reinventing his sound and approach to music.
 This band is built around a concept he had been nurturing for years: a live band, all playing MIDI instruments, that control sounds that he records using just his mouth in real-time.
 He makes the sounds of the drum kit and then the drummer plays